dtrckd/pymake/Readme.md

 Which will results in four experiments where "size" and "key1" settings take different values.

-The third class is the `ExpGroup` which allows to group several design of experiments (for example if they have different settings name:
+The third class is the `ExpGroup` which allows to group several design of experiments (for example if they have different settings name):

 ```python
 exp3 = ExpGroup([exp1, exp2])